fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I have not yet set up access to GitHub on the laptop I am using for testing.
 That means that I have to take a copy of the code to it.
 At least I no longer have to worry about versions of the code as they are all available.

+### 30th August ###

+I now have the long message codes in CANTOTEM and CAN1602PIN working and have been able to transfer a message from both.
+For now I have turned off the sending of an event just before sending the long message as that messed up the long message.
+I also learned that the message buffer must be global (or at least outside the sending function) as a buffer within the function goes out of scope and the message content can be lost.

 ### 25th August

 I have found a bug in the updated of CBUS2515 and the codes are now working.
 More testing with long messages can now start.
 I have new ideas to follow up following a Zoom discussion.